Japandi is more than just a style;

 Both styles concentrate on the minimalist and clean approach to interiors but at the same time it's warm and cosy.

-It's interesting to note that this scheme saw a massive rise in popularity in 2020 when, during the pandemic, as many of us yearned for a functional yet restful home.
+It's interesting to note that the Japandi interior scheme saw a massive rise in popularity in 2020 when, during the pandemic, as many of us yearned for a functional yet restful home.

 HOW TO CREATE THE JAPANDI INTERIOR IN YOUR HOME LIKE A PRO!